 Carlos Babilonia was born in Puerto Rico.
 He served in the U.S. Coast Guard for over sixteen years, working as an interpreter.
 In April 2014, he moved to Hatteras with his wife and three children.
 Currently, he manages the maintenance department at Hatteras Realty, where he and his wife are the only bilingual employees.
 Babilonia is active in his community and his church.

 Executive Director, Ama Frimpong is an attorney who graduated from Salem College in 2011, and from Wake Forest University School of Law in 2014.
 She dedicated her first years of legal practice to immigration and criminal defense.
-Most recently, from July to November 2016, she taught English as a Second Language to high school students in Colombia, South America.
+From July to November 2016, she taught English as a Second Language to high school students in Colombia, South America.
 Frimpong has demonstrated a commitment to public service, serving on non-profit boards such as the Children’s Law Center of North Carolina.
 She is thrilled to serve the Dare County Latino population through Mano al Hermano, sharing her organizational and Spanish language skills as well as her legal background.

-Roanoke Island Community Garden Co-Manager, Rachael Veal was born in Georgia but since getting her Horticulture degree in 2000 from UGA has lived in Vermont, Texas, and California.
+Roanoke Island Community Garden Manager, Rachael Veal was born in Georgia but since getting her Horticulture degree in 2000 from UGA has lived in Vermont, Texas, and California.
 She has worked at organic farms, botanical gardens, and as both an environmental educator and a botany field technician.
 In 2015, she and her husband returned to the southeast for jobs and school, and to be closer to family.
 She devotes a lot of time to our children’s garden, as well as our pop-up fresh food pantry.